 Step 2: Make the Side Rails

-TIP:Â It is better to drill the holes in the base plywood strips before gluing the rails.
-Align the strips with the edges of the base board and drill through to make sure the attachment holes match.Â
+TIP: It’s best to drill these holes before gluing the rails.
+You can place the strips on the base and drill through them to ensure the holes line up perfectly.

 Find This Blog Post Useful?